nuejs/www/blog/rethinking-reactivity/index.md

 Today HTML, CSS, and JavaScript have incredibly more power.
 Especially JavaScript.
 One notable thing is [classes][classes], introduced in ECMAScript 2015 (aka "ES6") and now supported by all major browsers.

-Nue uses classes to bring the DHTML wibes back to modern component-based web development.
+Nue uses classes to bring the DHTML vibes back to modern component-based web development.
 Let's rewrite the above example with Nue:

 ```
 <form @submit.prevent="submit">